Header Banner

 Use FaceTime's Secret Hand Gestures and Reaction Buttons to Add Animated On-Screen Effects to Your Video Feed

-There are eight reactions — hearts, thumbs up, thumbs down, balloons, rain, confetti, laser burst, and fireworks — available for FaceTime video calls, and they also work in FaceTime video messages, Group FaceTime video calls, and third-party video conferencing apps.
+There are eight reactions — hearts, thumbs up, thumbs down, balloons, rain, confetti, laser burst, and fireworks — available for FaceTime video calls.
+These also work in FaceTime video messages, Group FaceTime video calls, and third-party video conferencing apps.
 You can trigger them using on-screen buttons in FaceTime or hand gestures in FaceTime and other apps.

 Compatibility